Top tips to create an eco-friendly home cleaning kit

 Top tips to create a green home cleaning kit

 Are you looking to reduce the chemicals and unsustainable materials in your home cleaning regime, whilst still maintaining your required level of cleanliness?
 Here we give you a quick guide to setting up an eco-friendly cleaning kit at home.

-The first rule in living an eco-friendlier life is of course to use up what you have.
+The first rule in living a life with less waste is of course to use up what you have.
 So don't go throwing out all of your plastic products: instead, gradually use up what you have and then think about more eco-friendly alternatives when you go to replace.
 This approach also saves you money.

 Here are a few tips to help you along:

 Tip 1: Have I got something else I can use instead?